ipatch/chrisrjones_web/README.md

 <a id="todo"></a>

+- [ ] #rails viewing and downloading attachments is broken 🤦‍♂️
+- [ ] #rails display proper error message for not being able to upload attachments if user is logged in
+- [ ] see if i can find 🕵️ the `.sql` file for my old rails database
 - [ ] setup CSS var for all my custom divs to toggle a red border outline for a _DEBUG_ mode in development 🤔
 - [ ] #fe #react see if i can recreate the chatgpt login page, the little email animation to top of box thingy
 - [ ] #fe #react create a footer component